 - Properties held in trust for the benefit of natural persons can be eligible for assistance if at least one of the occupants at the time of the intake process was a current beneficiary of the trust.
 If the property was not the primary residence for the current beneficiaries or trustee(s), the applicant(s) is(are) not eligible for assistance.
 The trustee's powers must include the ability to affect the property.
-If the trustee's powers do not include the ability to affect the property, all beneficiaries with an interest in the property must sign the closing documents along with the trustee. - Applicants/homeowners who were in the United States military and deployed outside of Puerto Rico in the intake process may qualify for the Program. - Applicants/homeowners who were temporarily in a nursing home, assisted living, or other medical facility in the intake process may qualify for the Program.
+If the trustee's powers do not include the ability to affect the property, all beneficiaries with an interest in the property must sign the closing documents along with the trustee. - Applicants/homeowners who were in the United States military and deployed outside of Puerto Rico in the intake process may qualify for the Program. - Applicants/homeowners who were temporarily in a nursing home, assisted living, or other medical facility in the intake process may qualify for the Program. - Applicants/homeowners who were incarcerated and/or residing at a law enforcement facility in the intake process may qualify for the Program. - In cases where the applicant passes away prior to signature of the grant agreement or notice to proceed, the applicant's heir/s may qualify for the Program if they were designated as co-applicant/s in the Program Application or as household member/s, and confirm the damaged property was and will continue to serve as their primary residence.
+On a case-by-case basis, the Program may conduct an eligibility review to corroborate that the applicant's heir/s meet the eligibility requirements, including but not limited to demonstrating proprietary interest in the property and confirming that no income verification is required to reflect the changes in household size and income.

-20 See Act No. 195-2011, as amended, known as the Puerto Rico Homestead Exemption Act, 31 LPRA sec.
-1858 et seq.
+19 See Act No. 195-2011, as amended, known as the Puerto Rico Homestead Exemption Act, 31 LPRA § 1858 et seq.

-- Applicants/homeowners who were incarcerated and/or residing at a law enforcement facility in the intake process may qualify for the Program. - In cases where the applicant passes away prior to signature of the grant agreement or notice to proceed, the applicant's heir/s may qualify for the Program if they meet the eligibility requirements, demonstrate to be the new owner or have a proprietary interest in the property and submit documentation demonstrating the deceased applicant used the property as a primary residence at the time of the intake process and the heirs choose the damaged property as their primary residence. - In cases where the applicant passes away after the signature of the grant agreement, the applicant's heir/s may qualify for assistance if the above conditions are met; however, the signing of a new grant agreement will be required if the heirs are found eligible.
+• In cases where the applicant passes away after the signature of the grant agreement, the applicant's heir/s may qualify for assistance if the above conditions are met; however, the signing of a new grant agreement will be required if the heirs are found eligible.
 Only heirs who originally appeared on the application may be substituted in lieu of the deceased applicant.
 Income calculation will be revised to reflect the change in household size and income (if applicable).
 Referral to the Title Clearance Program may be required to clear ownership issues related to heirship.